maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonmigration.rst

 Migrating Hildon Dialogs
 ========================

-The substitution of a HildonDialog should be easy.
-Since version 2.2, dialogs in Hildon should be used as normal GtkDialog objects.
+The substitution of a hildon.Dialog should be easy.
+Since version 2.2, dialogs in Hildon should be used as normal gtk.Dialog objects.

 .. _hildon-migration-sort-dialogs: